The concept behind extreme fasting (or eating one meal a day) is that your body is constantly burning fat rather than taking in calories

 The one-meal-a-day (OMAD) diet, as the name implies, means you only eat at a specific hour in a day.
-It’s worked for many people (including Twitter CEO Jack Dorseyint), who say they’ve lost weight by eating once a day.
+It’s worked for many people (including Twitter CEO Jack Dorsey), who say they’ve lost weight by eating once a day.
 But the real question is: Is it really a healthy program?
 Here’s everything you need to know about it.

 How does the OMAD diet work?